 You’ll need to plan a day ahead for this step.
 Simply place your rice or quinoa in a glass bowl, cover with water by 2 inches, and add 2 to 3 tablespoons of lemon juice or raw apple cider vinegar.
 Then drain, rinse, and add the grain to the Instant Pot.

-If you prefer to skip the soaking, go for sprouted brown rice.
+Pro Tip: Skip the soaking step and use sprouted brown rice.
 Here’s how to cook sprouted brown rice in your IP!

 - My Honest Review Of The Instant Pot